-- Got indigestion: Rub Digest Ease blend on your wrists.
+- Got indigestion: Rub Lemon essential oil on your wrists.

-- Nausea, indigestion, vomiting, diarrhea, cramping, food poisoning, acid reflux, gas, gloating: Rub Digest Ease blend in a clockwise motion on your stomach and on your wrists.
+- Nausea, indigestion, vomiting, diarrhea, cramping, food poisoning, acid reflux, gas, gloating: Rub Lemon essential oil in a clockwise motion on your stomach and your wrists.

 I personally will not leave home without this blend!
 It has saved me so many times whether I’m on the road in a different state….or just out to dinner!